 The usual injury mechanism for femoral shaft fractures is severe direct force or an axial load to the flexed knee (typically in a motor vehicle crash or automobile-pedestrian collision).
 Thus, other serious injuries are often present.

-Immediate treatment is splinting, usually with distraction force (such as with a Hare traction or Sager traction splint), followed by ORIF.
+Immediate treatment is splinting How To Apply a Femoral Traction Splint Femoral traction splints are used to temporarily stabilize and possibly reduce femoral shaft fractures.
+Femoral traction splints are designed to apply traction to the lower portion of the leg... read more , usually with a commercially available femoral traction splint (such as a Hare traction or Sager traction splint), followed by ORIF.
 Because traction splints apply traction to the lower leg, they should not be used if patients also have a tibial fracture.